192nd Airlift Squadron: Tactical Reconnaissance

-In 1961 Air Defense Command was reorganizing and the 192nd was transferred to Tactical Air Command.
-TAC re-designated the 152nd as a Tactical Reconnaissance Group, and equipped the 192nd TRS with RB-57B Canberra reconnaissance aircraft.
-Tactical Reconnaissance would be the mission of the unit for the next 30 years.
-The RB-57s were the reconnaissance version of the B-57 Canberra light bomber, which has replaced the World War II B-25 Mitchell during the Korean War.
+In 1961 Air Defense Command was reorganizing and the 192nd gaining command became Tactical Air Command (TAC).
+The squadron became the 192nd Tactical Reconnaissance Squadron, and equipped with RB-57B Canberra reconnaissance aircraft.
+Tactical reconnaissance would be the mission of the unit for the next 30 years.
+The RB-57s were the reconnaissance version of the B-57 Canberra light bomber.
 The RB-57s were used by the active-duty Air Force beginning in the mid-1950s and it began to be sent to Air National Guard units in the late 1950s when the McDonnell RF-101A Voodoo entered service.

 The 192nd used the RB-57s primarily to carry out photographic surveys of areas hit by natural disasters such as hurricanes or tornadoes.
 It was placed on alert during the 1961 Berlin Crisis and 1962 Cuban Missile Crisis, however it was not activated or deployed overseas.

 In 1965 the RF-4C Phantom II began to enter active USAF service, and the 192nd received supersonic McDonnell RF-101H Voodoos to replace the subsonic RB-57s.
 The unit served during the 1968 Pueblo Crisis.
 On 26 January 1968 the Nevada Air National Guard was called to active duty as part of a national effort to meet the threat posed by North Korean seizure of the U.S. Navy ship the "USS Pueblo."
 During the next 16 months, Nevada Air Guardsmen served in Korea, Japan, Vietnam, Thailand, the Philippines, North Africa and some 18 bases within the United States.
 During this tour, the 192nd Reconnaissance Squadron was awarded the 5th Air Force Outstanding Unit Award, only the second unit selected for this honor.
 All Nevada Air National Guard units were released from active duty on 9 June 1969.